-- 4) Click in the final box to see the variable to - 5) In some examples the Command is used to give the user information about the variables, sometimes this is combined with text.
+- 5) In some examples the command is used to give the user information about the variables, sometimes this is combined with text.
 Use the options that pop-up to help you.
 Any variables that have been created will pop-up here, or you can type into the box.
-You can combine typing and variables by using the sign.
+You can combine typing and variables by - using the sign.
 To get these options to reappear, click on the end of the line of code: